frankframework/frank-manual/docs/source/advancedDevelopment/customCode/backend.rst

 In general, writing custom classes requires a close understanding of the architecture of the Frank!Framework sources.
 That subject is beyond the scope of this manual, but we explain here how to write and use a specific type of custom pipes.
 If you follow these instructions, your pipe will integrate well with the other features of the Frank!Framework, e.g. Ladybug reports and drawings of flowcharts in the Frank!Console.

 Derive your custom pipe from ``org.frankframework.pipes.FixedForwardPipe`` and implement your logic in method ``PipeRunResult doPipe(Message message, PipeLineSession session) throws PipeRunException``.
 Class ``org.frankframework.stream.Message`` holds the input message taken by a pipe or the output message produced by a pipe.
 Your method should return a ``org.frankframework.core.PipeRunResult``, which wraps the combination of a forward name (e.g. ``success``) and the output message.
 The forward name is referenced in Frank configurations with a ``<Forward>`` XML tag to link the forward to a target pipe or pipeline exit.
 You can return ``PipeRunResult`` instances with other forward names to raise error conditions.
 To use the custom pipe, you have to reference it in a Frank configuration.
-This looks like: ``<Pipe name="pipe-name" className="full-name-of-the-custom-java-class"> ... </Pipe>`` with ``pipe-name`` replaced by the name you choose.
+This looks like: ``<Pipe name="pipe-name" className="full.path.of.MyClass"> ... </Pipe>`` with ``pipe-name`` replaced by the name you choose.

 Here is a template for the .java code to start from: